 WABL basketball is essentially a year-round commitment.
 At minimum, athletes are expected to attend weekly practices (normally evenings midweek) and a Sunday WABL game (these games are held across greater Perth and regional WA).
-There is also a financial commitment required to play representative basketball which once finalised will be outlined in the coming weeks.
+There is also a financial commitment required to play representative basketball.